Overview

 This time we switched the Mobile Badging setting in the OpenOTP configuration from BADGE mode to CHECK mode.

-On the Token side, the main difference is that after the Badge-In operation, the button swith to Checked and is greyed-out.
+On the Token side, the main difference is that after the Badge-In operation, the button switches to Checked and is greyed-out.

-If you leave the Token and come back on it, the Badge-In button will re-appears.
+If you leave the Token and come back on it, the Badge-In button will re-appear.

 Mixed Mode